Deploy OpenNebula on-prem with an ISO

 Frontend configuration

-Once the installation is finished in the frontend, no network card will be configured, so an access with the console must be provided.
-It will look like the following (the colours and the font may vary)
+Once the installation is completed, the machine should reboot.
+No network card will be configured, so access to the server’s console must be provided to login.
+It will look like the following (the colours and the font may vary on different systems):

 Welcome to OpenNebula Proof of Concept (onepoc) !